devareus/Eclectic-Token-Sniper/README.md

 - TransactionToIs: If present, the destination of the transaction to which the event belongs must be the specified address (usually a DEX or Token contract).
 - TransactionFromIsIn: If present, the sender of the transaction to which the event belongs must be one of the addresses in the provided list.
 - TransactionToIsIn: If present, the sender of the transaction to which the event belongs must be one of the addresses in the provided list.
+- MinTxValue: If present, ignores transactions below this value.

   The bot can obtain the address of the token to buy or sell using one of the following options: